ooni/spec/backends/bk-004-bouncer.md

         `string` indicating the type.
 One of "https", "cloudfront", or "onion".
 When type is "https" or "onion", "address" is the HTTPS or Onion URL to use.
-When it's "cloudfront", the URL hostname is the hostname to pass to the cloudfront service, while the real hostname to connect to is provided in the optional "front" field.
+When it's "cloudfront", the URL hostname is the hostname to pass to the domain fronting service, while the real hostname to connect to is provided in the optional "front" field.

       "front":
-        (optional) `string` indicating the real host to connect to when using a cloudfronting service.
+        (optional) `string` indicating the real host to connect to when using a domain fronting service.
     }]

 On failure, the bouncer MUST return `5xx`.